Calm333/Extractor/README.md

 # Program features
 1.Upload files with formats: txt, xml, html

-2.Five buttons for interacting with files.
-File load/save buttons work with interactive JFileChooser, clear button, save to clipboard button and eject button
+2.Six buttons for interacting with files.
+File load/save buttons work with interactive JFileChooser, clear button, save to clipboard button, change language button and eject button

 3.The ability to stretch the window and expand it to full screen.
 Default 950x560